5,000 signatures reached

 When we started our petition to Save Stockport’s Historic Central Library, we believed that we were fighting a move to the ex-Argos unit.
 The situation has now changed.

 However, there is now an even bigger threat to our historic Central Library.
-The council has recently been awarded £14.5m Future High Streets funding from the Government and they intend to use some of this money to refurbish the Adlington Walk area of the Merseyway retail precinct.
+In December 2020, the Council was awarded £14.5m Future High Streets funding from the Government and they intend to use some of this money to refurbish the Adlington Walk area of the Merseyway retail precinct.

-We think that there is only one use for the Central Library building and that is its designed purpose, not as a space in a commercial retail precinct, but as a public library.
+We think that there is only one use for the Central Library building and that is its designed purpose as a public library.

 Please continue to help grow this petition to save our Central Library.